Conduct unbecoming: Use in the United States

 Here "officer" is understood to include all commissioned officers, cadets, and midshipmen, hence the more common term conduct unbecoming.

-A "gentleman" (in this case a term not limited to men) is understood to have a duty to avoid dishonesty, indecency, indecorum, lawlessness, injustice, unfairness, and cruelty.
+The statute previously referred to "conduct unbecoming an officer and a gentleman", but the reference to "gentlemen" was removed by the National Defense Authorization Act of 2022.

 Police discipline

 "Conduct unbecoming an officer" is also used in some civil police agencies.